goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 ## Extend your Playbook: Create an index.html

 Check that the tasks were executed correctly and Apache is accepting connections: Make an HTTP request using Ansible’s `uri` module in an ad hoc command from the control node.
-Make sure to replace the **&lt;IP&gt;** with the IP for the node from the inventory.
+Make sure to replace the **IP** with the IP for the node from the inventory.

-> **Warning**
+{{% notice warning %}}
->
+Expect a lot of red lines and a 403 status
-> **Expect a lot of red lines and a 403 status\!**
+{{% /notice %}}

 ```bash
 [student<X>@ansible ansible-files]$ ansible localhost -m uri -a "url=http://<IP>"
 ```

-There are a lot of red lines and an error: As long as there is not at least an `index.html` file to be served by Apache, it will throw an ugly "HTTP Error 403: Forbidden" status and Ansible will report an error.
+There are a lot of red lines and an error: As long as there is not at least an `index.html` file to be served by Apache, it will throw an ugly **HTTP Error 403: Forbidden** status and Ansible will report an error.

 So why not use Ansible to deploy a simple `index.html` file?
 Create the file `~/ansible-files/index.html` on the control node: